The Workplace Gas Explosion

 Workplace Injury Compensation Assessment

-The man received a 71% whole person impairment assessment for disfigurement and physical limitations resulting from burn injuries, and scarring of his body and face.
+In the workplace injury compensation assessment, the man received a 71% whole person impairment assessment for disfigurement and physical limitations resulting from burn injuries, and scarring of his body and face.
 He suffered hearing loss of 10% whole person impairment assessment.
 The man suffered Chronic Post-Traumatic Stress Disorder and Major Depression and received a 26% whole person impairment assessment for his psychiatric injuries alone.
 His whole person impairment mathematically exceeded 100 percent.
 His injuries were catastrophic.

 Workplace Compensation Awarded